mgsx-dev/gdx-gltf/docs/DOC.md

 When your scene is made of several individual models with their own animation (cinematic scene), you want to play a bunch of animation on the same modelInstance.
 In this case use `scene.animationsPlayer` instead of `scene.animationController`.

+### Merge animations from other files

+You may want to have separated GLTF files for a model and its animations and merge them at runtime.

+All you have to do is to add those extra animations from one SceneAsset to the other before creating your Scene.

+`modelAsset.scene.model.animations.addAll(animationsAsset.animations)`
+`Scene scene = new Scene(modelAsset.scene)`

 ## Customizations